rembertdesigns/gemma3n-disaster-assistant/README.md

 ---

+### 🧩 Sprint 4 – Admin Tools & Offline Sync

+- 🔐 Admin dashboard and report filters
+- 📥 PDF downloads for each report
+- 🔄 Update report statuses via dropdown
+- 📦 Export full archive as `.zip`
+  - Includes:
+    - `/<report_id>.pdf`
+    - `metadata.json`

+---

-## 🔭 Roadmap & Sprint 4 (Planned)
+## 🔭 Roadmap (Sprint 5 Preview)

-### 🛠️ Coming Next:
+- 📡 **Offline Sync Queue**
+  Queue + retry system for submissions made while offline.

-- 🧭 **GPS & Timestamp Embedding**
+- 🧭 **GPS Auto-Capture**
-  Embed coordinates and incident time in all reports.
+  Automatically embed coordinates and time in each report.

-- 📍 **Interactive Map Embeds**
+- 🗺️ **Interactive Hazard Map**
-  Support for leaflet-style local maps with marked hazards.
+  Leaflet-style local maps with plotted hazard icons.

-- 📡 **Real-Time Comms Sync (optional)**
-  Bluetooth/local Wi-Fi syncing for cross-device field ops (P2P mesh).

-- 🛜 **Edge-Based Language Model Deployment**
+- 🛜 **On-Device AI (Gemma 3n)**
-  Integrate Gemma 3n locally via Ollama or Jetson Nano board.
+  Local deployment with Ollama or Jetson Nano for edge inference.

 - 🧪 **Stress-Test Mode for Offline Conditions**
-  Simulated airplane-mode testing harness with artificial lag/load.
+  Simulate airplane-mode UX with artificial load/delay to test resilience.

+---

+## 📦 Export Reports as Zip

+You can download all reports and metadata using:

+Returns a `report_archive.zip` containing:

+- Individual report PDFs named as `<report_id>.pdf`
+- A `metadata.json` file with details for each report

 ---